Reducing food waste, fighting hunger, and building stronger communities

 Making a Difference Together

-Thousands of pounds of food saved from going to landfills annually.
+Thousands of pounds of food will be saved from going to landfills annually.

 Partnerships with local businesses and individuals to fight hunger sustainably.